-The Brucellosis Vaccine Project is a US$30 million Pay-for-Results prize contest that aims to incentivize animal health companies to develop a vaccine against Brucella melitensis, a strain of Brucellosis that particularly affects small ruminants (goats, sheep, etc.) and is prevalent throughout developing countries.
-Eligible companies can receive three milestone payments at different stages that could add up to a total of US$26 million for one entrant.
-The contest was launched in late 2016 and could span up to ten years.
+Prevalent in developing countries, Brucella melitensis is a strain of Brucellosis that particularly affects small ruminants such as goats and sheep.
+The Brucellosis Vaccine Challenge Project is a US$30 million Pay-for-Results prize contest launched in 2016 that aims to incentivize animal health companies to develop a vaccine against Brucella melitensis.
+Eligible companies can receive three milestone payments at different stages that could add up to a total of US$26 million for one entrant over the span of up to ten years.

-Across the developing world, smallholder farmers rely heavily on livestock as a source of vital income and are an essential source of food for these households.
-Often, however, herds are threatened by a highly infectious disease known as Brucellosis that causes abortions, infertility, and decreased milk production; impacting a smallholder farmer’s potential to earn, support their family, and work to get out of poverty.
-The disease also threatens farmers’ health because it is zoonotic meaning it can cross the species barrier.
-While vaccines exist, they require complex management techniques that are not appropriate for developing country environments, and the disease remains endemic across much of Africa, the Middle East, and Asia.
+Across the developing world, smallholder farmers rely heavily on livestock as a source of vital income and an essential source of food.
+However, livestock herds are often threatened by a highly infectious disease known as Brucellosis, which causes abortions, infertility, and decreased milk production.
+Brucellosis can significantly limit a smallholder farmer’s potential to earn, support their family, and break free of poverty.
+Because Brucellosis is zoonotic – meaning it can infect across species -- the disease also threatens farmers’ health.
+Although vaccines currently exist, they require complex management techniques that are not appropriate for developing country environments.
+As a result, the disease remains endemic across much of Africa, Asia, and the Middle East.

-The project's theory of change is that a pay-for-results prize will incentivize commercial and academic organizations to refocus efforts on developing and making market-ready an improved brucella melitensis vaccine that is safer and more efficacious than existing vaccines.
-The existence of an improved vaccine ready for the market will create the conditions to increase animal productivity and improve human health through reduced incidence of brucellosis.
+The project's Theory of Change asserts that a Pay-for-Results prize will incentivize commercial and academic organizations to refocus efforts on developing and scaling up an improved Brucella melitensis vaccine.
+A safer, more effective, and more accessible vaccine in the market will in turn boost animal productivity and improve human health.

-The contest comprises three phases, with associated requirements and prizes as per the below diagram:
+As the diagram below shows, the contest comprises three phases, with associated requirements and prizes:

 This table illustrates how our learning has evolved from project design through implementation.
-Further details can be found in the Learning Library below.
+Further details can be found in the Learning Library.

-The evaluation uses a mixed-methods approach drawing from the framework developed to evaluate innovation challenges.
-The evaluation uses three primary methods—a qualitative assessment, counterfactual disease study, and cost-effectiveness simulations.
-The Evaluator will assess the ability of the incentive to stimulate private sector involvement and innovation and ultimately to spur the development of an improved vaccine.
+The evaluation uses a mixed-methods approach involving three primary methods to evaluate innovation challenges: a qualitative assessment, counterfactual disease study, and cost-effectiveness simulations.
+Through this approach, the Evaluator assesses the ability of the incentive to stimulate private sector involvement and innovation and ultimately to spur the development of an improved vaccine.